 Time to be honest about Afghanistan

-Whatever the west feels it should do, it cannot bring a political or military solution, says Rory in his newest article.
+Whatever the west feels it should do, it cannot bring a political or military solution.

 More than 50 US and British soldiers have been killed by their Afghan partners this year.
 The attacks have been described as Taliban infiltration of the police, which could be addressed by better vetting.
 But the very words “Taliban”, “police”, and “vetting” are misleading.